RCass172/recipe-delights/README.md

 - To create the Procile type the following command into the terminal window of the IDE that you are using: `echo web: python run.py > Procfile`

-1. go to [Heroku](https://heroku.com) and login to your own account
+1. Go to [Heroku](https://heroku.com) and login to your own account
-2. click the "new" button > "create new app"
+2. Click the "new" button > "create new app"
 3. Create an app name and select your nearest region

 - Connect the Github repository to our Heroku app